rcghpge/lnos/docs/README.md

 git checkout -b sandbox origin/sandbox   # or merge, pr, etc.
 ```

-If you're installing the official release or building from source tree start below at Custom ISO Installation for standard setup steps, including ISO flashing and installation from stable source tree builds.
+If you're installing the official release or building from source tree start below at custom ISO installation for standard setup steps, including ISO flashing and installation from stable source tree builds.

 ### Custom ISO Installation